 - 2 large eggs

-- 1 can (15 oz.)
+- 1 can 15 oz.
 Pumpkin Puree (not pumpkin pie filling)

-- 1 can (12 fl. oz.)
+- 1 can 12 fl. oz.
 Evaporated Milk

 - 1 slightly baked 9-inch pie shell

-- Whipped cream (optional)
+- Whipped cream optional

-- Preheat your oven to 425 degrees.
+- 1. Preheat the oven to 425 degrees.

-- Whisk together the sugar, cinnamon, salt, ginger, and cloves.
+- 2. Whisk together the sugar, cinnamon, salt, ginger, and cloves.

-- Pour into your pie shell and bake for 15 minutes.
-Reduce the heat to 350 and continue to bake for 45 additional minutes.
+- 6. Reduce the heat to 350 and continue to bake for 45 additional minutes.
 Cool and serve with whipped cream.